 More common in an office setting is waste resulting from too little office inventory.
 If inventory runs out frequently and isn’t restocked at regular intervals, employee productivity will be compromised when they don’t have the supplies they need.
 Management of this inventory can be crucial to keeping employees productive as well.
 Office supplies should be audited and organized in an easily accessible manner just like in a factory.

 Inventory management is a key consideration for an efficient office space.
-Dealing with inventory can be a daily interaction for many employees, so idea management platforms like Ideawake see a high idea submission rate in relation to office management.
+Dealing with inventory can be a daily interaction for many employees, so idea management platforms like Ideawake see a high idea submission rate in relation to office management, strategic planning and innovation.
 If you feel your company could improve its office and inventory management, book a demo of Ideawake here, and we’ll connect you with one of our innovation experts at your earliest convenience.